Logo preload

 What is Red Tide?

-The ocean is full of microscopic plants called algae.
-When excess nutrients flow from inland areas into the ocean, it can cause the algae to multiply uncontrollably (causing a “bloom”).
-These events can last anywhere from a few weeks to more than a year.
+Microscopic plants called algae fill the ocean.
+When excess nutrients flow from inland areas into the ocean, algae multiply uncontrollably, creating a “bloom.”
+These blooms can last from a few weeks to over a year.

-Warm ocean surface temperatures, low salinity, high nutrient content, calm seas, and rain that is followed by sunny days can also contribute to these blooms, and it can be carried across long distances by wind, currents, storms, and ships.
+Warm ocean temperatures, low salinity, high nutrient levels, calm seas, and sunny days after rain can also trigger these blooms.
+Wind, currents, storms, and ships can carry them across long distances.

 K. brevis produces brevetoxin, which can affect the central nervous system of fish and other vertebrates, causing them to die.
 These toxins can also accumulate in shellfish and cause neurotoxic shellfish poisoning in people who eat them.

-Commercially caught seafood (found in grocery stores and most restaurants) is generally safe to eat during a bloom because it is monitored for K. brevis, but caution is urged when eating recreationally caught fish.
-Cooking does not destroy red tide toxins.
+Commercially caught seafood, found in grocery stores and most restaurants, is generally safe to eat during a bloom because monitoring for K. brevis occurs regularly.
+However, caution is urged when eating recreationally caught fish, as cooking does not destroy red tide toxins.

-Swimming is safe for most people during a red tide event, but it can cause skin and eye irritation.
-Swimming near dead fish is not recommended (or pleasant), as they can harbor harmful bacteria.
+Swimming during a red tide event is safe for most people, though it may cause skin and eye irritation.
+Avoid swimming near dead fish, as they can harbor harmful bacteria and create an unpleasant experience.

-K. brevis cells can also be broken apart by waves, which releases the toxins into the air.
-This can cause respiratory ailments such as coughing, sneezing, and itchy, watery eyes — symptoms that generally disappear within a few hours of leaving the beach.
-However, people with severe respiratory conditions such as emphysema and asthma are advised to avoid the beach altogether during red tide.
+Waves can break apart K. brevis cells, releasing toxins into the air.
+This can cause respiratory issues like coughing, sneezing, and itchy, watery eyes.
+These symptoms usually disappear within a few hours after leaving the beach.
+However, people with severe respiratory conditions, such as emphysema and asthma, should avoid the beach entirely during red tide.

 Researchers are working on an antidote to red tide toxins, but slowing climate change is crucial to reducing the frequency and intensity of harmful algae blooms.